usf-cs272-spring2022/usf-cs272-spring2022.github.io/_general/getting-started-with-github.md

   - Apply for the [**GitHub Student Developer Pack**](https://education.github.com/pack) after adding your university emails to your account.

 You can see the [instructor's profile page](https://github.com/sjengle) for an example.
 When done with this class, you'll be able to show off your Github profile to potential employers.

+## Setup Repository Access
+{: .page-header }

+You will need to access your private GitHub repositories on your own local system to run and develop code.
+There are [two options](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line) for accessing your private repositories:

+  1. **Using SSH, which involves [generating SSH keys per system](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) you want to access GitHub from.** If you already use SSH (for example, to access `stargate.cs.usfca.edu`), then that approach may be more convenient since you likely already have SSH keys generated.

+  1. **Using HTTPS, which involves [generating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (instead of a password).** If you do not already use SSH, I recommend the HTTPS method.
+It allows more fine-grained control, including when it should expire.

+Either way works; they each have different pros and cons.
+When you know which method you prefer, go to the [**Authenticating with the command line**](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line) article on GitHub for details about get started.

 ## Learn Git and GitHub
 {: .page-header }